agalitsyn/django-template/README.md

 Simple, but powerful starter django template.

 ;tldr
-Backend - Nginx + Uvcorn + Django 3 + PostgreSQL 12 + memcached
+Backend - Nginx + Uvcorn + Django 3 LTS + PostgreSQL 12 + memcached
 Frontend - Django templates + Bootstrap 4 + JQuery 3

 ## Why?

 - Built-in `django-admin startproject` is far from [Phoenix framework generator](https://hexdocs.pm/phoenix/up_and_running.html), no tooling, plain structure, no assets management, basically nothing.
 It's outdated for modern apps.
 - There are many generators for django already available using [cookiecutter](https://github.com/cookiecutter/cookiecutter#python-django).
 But I found them too complex for starting point for my projects, even with a word `simple` in their names they are not so simple.

 Generally, django project starts with copy&paste from previous project, so I decided to put basic parts here:

 - managing python and html/css/js dependencies
 - configuration
 - deployment

 ## Structure